January 20 -21, 2023

 These workshops offers students an opportunity to break free from tradition and discover oil painting without brushes and smelly solvents.
 With R&F Pigment Sticks as our primary oil paint and Gamblin's cold wax medium, we will build up layers using a variety of methods and discover new tools and ways of working to create rich and authentic small works on paper and Ampersand's Gessobord.

 Discover the freedom that comes from painting with a limited palette.
 Working with fewer colors guarantees harmony in our paintings and creates a more sophisticated look overall.
 Although this is not technically a color theory workshop, students will learn about hue, value, and intensity by working hands-on with the materials.
-We will be using R&F's Pigment Sticks (compressed oil paints) to create a series of small paintings on oil paper.
-A variety of triads will be available for you to 'test-drive' so that you can decide which limited palette suits you best!
+This workshop is taught either with R&F's Pigment Sticks (compressed oil paints) or R&F's encaustic paints to create a series of small paintings on paper.
+A variety of triads will be available for you to 'test-drive' so that new and exciting discoveries can be made.

 How does one begin an abstract painting?
 Where do the ideas come from?
 What do you do when you get stuck along the way?
 How do you know when a painting is finished?
 The answers to these questions are as varied and as unique as you are, but I do have some tips and suggestions that will help you navigate through the painting process with confidence as you express your authentic self.
 We will be working with R&F Pigment Sticks (compressed oil paint) and cold wax medium.